DIMOMID/Customized-UDP-Protocol-Socket-Programming-in-C-Language/README.md

 |*   Refer to README.txt for how to run the code  *|

 \**************************************************/
+## Breif Introduction
+This protocol is a custom design protocl built on top of the standard UDP protocol, enhancing the communication between a client and a server with a set of predefined primitives and error handling mechanisms.
+Unlike the traditional UDP, which offers no guarantees on packet delivery, our custom UDP ensures more reliable communication by introducing acknowledgments (ACKs) and rejection sub-codes.

+##Features:

+Packet Identifiers: We employ unique identifiers for the start and end of packets (0XFFFF) ensuring packet integrity.
+Client Identification: A unique ID for each client, allowing support for up to 255 clients.
+Defined Packet Types:
+DATA (0XFFF1) for data transmission.
+ACK (0XFFF2) for positive acknowledgments.
+REJECT (0XFFF3) with specific sub-codes to provide precise feedback on encountered errors.
+Error Handling:
+Out of sequence packets.
+Length mismatches.
+Missing end of packet identifier.
+Duplicate packet detection.
+##Workflow:

+The client sends a series of packets to the server.
+For each correctly received packet, the server acknowledges with an ACK.
+If there are issues with the received packets, the server responds with the appropriate REJECT code.
+The client utilizes an acknowledgment timer (ack_timer) to ensure timely responses.
+If an ACK isn't received in the set time, the client retransmits the packet.
+The primary objective of this protocol is to add a layer of reliability to UDP.
+Through our error detection and feedback mechanisms, we aim to minimize data corruption and loss during transmission.
+Dive into the codebase to explore more, and feel free to contribute!
+## How to run the code

 The following are instruction for runnning both client.c & server.c for question #1: